MEbiz Real Estate Insider – ABC 123: AAI, ESAs and VRAP – When to utilize DEP’s Voluntary Response Action Program

 - V-Wrap it up.
 Upon completion of the work plan, the DEP will issue a COC (Certificate of Completion).
 The COC includes liability release provisions that apply to those named applicants to the VRAP, along with their successors and assigns, lenders, etc. It is important to note that the release from liability in the COC is solely a release from liability to the State, and applies only to the known contaminants at the time the Certificate is issued.
 Enforcement of non-delegated federal laws or third party suits are not addressed by the program.
 Any conditions contained in the COC (typically relating to use restrictions) must be memorialized in a Declaration of Environmental Covenant to ensure future potential purchasers are on notice of any applicable restrictions.

 In summary, in your P&S, make sure you reserve the right to perform your AAI by completing a Phase I ESA, and if necessary a Phase II ESA.
 If the Phase II ESA indicates contamination, you may protect yourself from liability to the State by completing a VRAP.
-These acronyms may sound daunting, but an ounce of prevention can be worth a pound of cure when it comes to buying contaminated property in Maine.
+These acronyms may sound daunting, but an ounce of prevention can be worth a pound of cure when it comes to buying contaminated property in ME.